larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 relationship between the Trust and the IETF and the applicability of BCPs that cover the IETF as a whole, without specific mention of the Trust.

+{:aside}
+> The content of this document is written as if the IETF community had already established consensus on its expectations for the Trust.
+  That consensus will obviously still need to be be estanblished through community discussion and IETF Last Call.

 # Community Expectations about the IETF Trust {#expect}